signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="codecauto-detection"></a>
 #### Codec Auto-Detection

 In dynamic session mode, when mediaMin finds a new unique combination of IP address, port, and payload type, it creates a new session.
 In that process mediaMin examines the RTP payload type and payload header to determine the codec type.
-The code in mediaMin.cpp that does this is surprisingly accurate for dynamic payload types (tested against more than 100 pcaps with a variety of codecs) but it's still an estimate and not guaranteed correct.
-If not, SDP information can be used to override codec auto-detection. mediaMin supports three (3) types of SDP info:
+The code in <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaMin/mediaMin.cpp" target="_blank">mediaMin.cpp</a> that does this is surprisingly accurate for dynamic payload types (tested against more than 100 pcaps with a variety of codecs) but it's still an estimate and not guaranteed to be correct.
+In case of a detection error, SDP information can be used to override codec auto-detection. mediaMin supports three (3) types of SDP info:

-> .sdp file given on the command line, for example -sinfo.sdp.
+> 1. .sdp file given on the command line, for example -sinfo.sdp.
 See [SDP Support](#user-content-sdpsupport) below<br/>
-> SIP invite packet in the pcap (occurring before RTP packets)<br/>
+> 2. SIP invite packet in the input packet flow (occurring before RTP packets)<br/>
-> SAP/SDP protocol packet in the pcap<br/>
+> 3. SAP/SDP protocol packet in the input packet flow<br/>

 <a name="StaticSessionConfig"></a>
 ### Static Session Configuration